rockstor/rockstor-doc/intro.rst

 Rockstor is a **free enterprise class file storage platform**.
-At the foundation, it is a CentOS flavored Linux operating system tailored for storage usecases.
+At the foundation, it is a CentOS flavored Linux operating system tailored for storage use cases.
 Rockstor brings together technologies including the Linux kernel, BTRFS filesystem, SystemTap and our own free software stack to deliver a compelling solution.